 16. Floating Keyboard

 The new Samsung Keyboard also has a floating mode, which is once again meant to ease single-handed operation.

 Just press the arrow indicator on the right corner and select floating mode.
 You will now be able to reposition keyboard anywhere on the screen.

 Apart from the features that we have mentioned, there are numerous changes big and small in the UI and in Samsung’s native apps.
-One UI will be available only on high-end Samsung phones for now, and you will be able to try these features on Samsung Galaxy S9, Galaxy Note 9, and also the upcoming Galaxy S10.
+One UI is no longer exclusive to Samsung’s high-end Galaxy Note and S-series phones and is now also available on affordable and mid-range Galaxy A-series and M-series phones from the brand.